Skip to content

 7. Interference from medication

-Because of the variety of issues that can disturb our sleeping patterns, there isn’t a magic formula or one-size-fits-all solution.
+Because of the variety of issues that can cause sleep disturbance, there isn’t a magic formula or one-size-fits-all solution.
 It’s also true that some people naturally find they need less or more sleep than others.

-Creating the Right Setting for a better Sleep for Older Adults
+Creating the Right Setting for a Better Sleep Environment

 The temperature of your bedroom is also important.
 Overheating can cause dehydration, increase your heart rate and cause you to wake up suddenly.